Tearth/Inanis/README.md

 Examples of running the tests:

- - `test ./input/STS1.epd 16 5` - run fixed-depth (16 in this case) search for all positions stored in the `STS1.epd` file.
+ - `test ./input/STS1.epd 16 5 4` - run fixed-depth (16 in this case) search for all positions stored in the `STS1.epd` file, using 4 threads.
 If the best position is correct and repeats five times in a row, or the result of the last iteration was correct, stop the test and mark it as a success

 ## Dependencies
  - [arr_macro](https://github.com/JoshMcguigan/arr_macro) - macro for easier array initialization